-- Public performance use: You will need a public performance license if you intend to play any of Koomurri’s repertoire of sound recording or music video in public or to private corporate events, for example by playing a CD or music video at your business premises or event or communicating any of Koomurri’s repertoire over the internet/intranet.
+You will need a public performance license if you intend to play any of Koomurri’s repertoire of sound recording or filmed performances in public or to private corporate events where there is audience, for example by playing a CD or music video at your business premises or event or communicating any of Koomurri’s repertoire.

-- In the context of Koomurri’s repertoire, a public performance is the playing of a Blue Tongue Management Publishing owned or controlled sound recording or music video in a public space (rather in a domestic space such as your home).
-Even if a performance or exhibition of any of Koomurri’s repertoire is given for free, or the audience is small, or there is no admission fee, or the performance is confined to members of a club, or a limited area, it may still be regarded as a public performance and therefore subject to Blue Tongue Management Publishing’s permission and grant of a license.
+In the context of Koomurri’s repertoire, a public performance is the playing of a the Publishers owned or controlled sound recordings or music videos in a public space (rather in a domestic space such as your home).
+Even if a performance or exhibition of any of Koomurri’s repertoire is given for free, or the audience is small, or there is no admission fee, or the performance is confined to members of a club, or a limited area, it may still be regarded as a public performance and therefore subject to the Publishers permission and grant of a license.

 Permission to use musical works can be sought from the Australasian Performing Rights Association (APRA) and the Australasian Mechanical Copyright Owners Society (AMCOS).
 These two organisations operate from the same office and have responsibility for different types of licensing.
 See www.apra.com.au or call APRA on 1300 852 388 for more information.

-You do not require Blue Tongue Management Publishing permission to use a sound recording or music and spoke video if:
+You may not require the Publisher permission to use a sound recording or music video if:

 - The proposed use is considered a `fair dealing’ under the Copyright Act; that is, use for the purpose of criticism, review, private research or study, or for the purposes of parody or satire.

-- You to copy music or video legitimately obtained for your private and domestic use on another device that you own (for example, from CD to your iPod/MP3 player).
+- You copy music legitimately obtained for your private and domestic use on another device that you own (for example, from CD to your iPod/MP3 player).